How to Make a Pretty Brooch Pin Bracelet

 Three finished brooch pin bracelets shown on a wood background.

 Make a beautiful refashioned brooch pin bracelet for yourself or to give as a gift!
-This stretchy bracelet couldn’t be easier to make.
-Below are all the how-tos and links to the supplies.

 If you do head to a thrift store, keep an eye out for beads while you’re there.
 Sometimes you can find inexpensive strands of vintage pearls or bags of loose beads that you can repurpose!